Exporting to the US: 5 dos and don'ts

 3. DO comply with legal provisions as an SME

-The US has had trade hurdles since even before Donald Trump's time.
+The US has had trade trade barriers since even before Donald Trump's time.
 There are countless legal provisions you have to comply with.
 Some products require a special insurance license.
 For instance, before exporting food to the US, you have to register it with the Food and Drug Administration (FDA).
 Do your homework and learn about US import provisions.

 4. DO sell yourself well and take advantage of Americans' open-mindedness